Hire through the Economic Mobility Pathways Pilot: How the pilot works

 - You get access to a new pool of international talent to fill job openings.

-- Refugee-serving partner organizations will help you navigate the world of hiring refugees overseas, including:
+- For a fee, you can use refugee-serving partner organizations to help you navigate the world of hiring refugees and displaced persons overseas, including:

 - providing employment-related resources and immigration-related services to the candidates you hire

-- We’ll process candidate permanent residence applications within 6 months, which is faster than our normal processing times.
+- We’ll process most candidates’ permanent residence applications within 6 months, which is faster than our normal processing times.

-- making it easier for them to be eligible for economic programs
+- making it easier for them to apply for economic programs

 - making it easier to prove their work experience